 Events & Tickets

 MTT joins violinist Nicola Benedetti—a firecracker of talent and energy—in celebrating classical music’s swoon-worthy Romantics and dance masters.
-Perfectly showcasing Benedetti’s exquisite virtuosity, Béla Bartók’s Second Violin Concerto spins Hungarian folk music into a fiery, gypsy-like trance.
+Perfectly showcasing Benedetti’s exquisite virtuosity, Sergei Prokofiev’s Second Violin Concerto showcases Russian folk tunes and a fiery Spanish finale.
 Never before performed by NWS, Robert Schumann’s Third Symphony is awash with yearning and joy, masterfully capturing the spirit of the Rhine which served as the composer’s muse.
 The story of Prometheus—titan, romantic hero and thief of fire—is rife with action, struggle and redemption.
 Franz Liszt brings the Greek myth to life in a symphonic poem he called “stormy and dazzling.”

 Approx. Duration: 12 minutes